Interzone Rule Not Matching: Earlier Deny Rule

 - D.The logging profile is not applied to the rule.

-Why A: Option A is correct because in a Palo Alto Networks firewall, security rules are evaluated from top to bottom, and the first matching rule is applied.
+Why A: In a Palo Alto Networks firewall, security rules are evaluated from top to bottom, and the first matching rule is applied.
 If an earlier rule in the policy matches the traffic from 10.1.0.0/16 and allows it, the rule with logging at rule end will never be evaluated, and thus no log entry is generated for that traffic.

 This PCNSE practice question is part of Courseiva's free Palo Alto Networks certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the PCNSE exam.